General facts

 Don’t…

 • …try to book in a meeting during carnaval, it’s one of the biggest events in Brazil’s calendar.
+This takes place annually, held from the Friday afternoon before Ash Wednesday until Ash Wednesday at midday.

 • …book several meetings one after the other as meetings tend to run over and you’ll be late to your next one.